moondev/cluster-api-provider-maas/README.md

 ```
 clusterctl generate cluster t-cluster --infrastructure=maas:v0.5.0 --kubernetes-version v1.26.4 --control-plane-machine-count=1 --worker-machine-count=3 | kubectl apply -f -
 ```

+## ClusterClass Support (Managed Topology)

+This provider supports ClusterClass and managed topology, enabling declarative, reusable cluster definitions.

+- See `templates/clusterclass-maas.yaml` for a full example of ClusterClass, Cluster, and template resources for MAAS.
+- To use ClusterClass:
+  1. Apply the ClusterClass, MaasClusterTemplate, MaasMachineTemplate, and related resources from the example.
+  2. Create a Cluster with a `spec.topology` referencing your ClusterClass.
+  3. Customize the templates and variables as needed for your environment.

+**Note:**
+- The provider's webhooks validate required fields for managed topology (e.g., `spec.dnsDomain` for MaasCluster, and `image`, `minCPU`, `minMemory` for MaasMachineTemplate).
+- All ClusterClass-managed resources must have the label `topology.cluster.x-k8s.io/owned` set by Cluster API.

 ## Developer Guide
 - Create kind cluster